erikyao/erikyao.github.io/_posts/2025-06-23-appetizer-3-before-parsing-eliminating-left-recursions.md

 and done!
 The rewriting simply converts left recursion to right recursion.

 <div class="notice--info" markdown="1">
-If you don't like introducing a $\varepsilon$-production, rewrite this way:
+If you don't like introducing an $\varepsilon$-production, rewrite this way:
 \begin{align} A & \to \beta \mid \beta A' \newline
 A' & \to \alpha \mid \alpha A' \end{align}
 </div>